haolian9/chocolate.nvim/readme.md

 ## design choices, features, limits
 * keyword/fixedstr only, with boundary
 * finite number of colors
-* incremental match scope: by repeats .{vsel,cword}()
+* incremental match scope. repeatable .{vsel,cword}()
 * per-buffer state
-* highlights showing in all windows
+* highlights seeing in all windows who bound to the same buffer
   * extmark vs matchadd*
-* no jump support. use a motion plugin instead
+* no jumping support. use a motion plugin instead

 ## status
 * just works (tm)